 Unique to her career, Crockett was a pro boxer who was featured in Sports Illustrated, US News and Music Connection Magazine due to her connection to Jerry Boyd (aka F.X.
 Toole) who was her cut man & author of the short story “Million Dollar Baby” on which the film was based.
 Crockett retired professionally in 2002, undefeated at 3-0 (2 KO's).

 Writing is the central theme of her varied interests.
 Her band keeps her creating continuously, with many of the lyrics derived from her poetry, stories, and life experiences.
-Currently, Juli is working on two new albums, a collection of short stories for strange children, a screenplay based on the Book of Job, a musical about the Devil, the outline of a true fictional autobiography, and theatrical adaptations of Kierkegaard's Either/Or and the life and sufferings of Saint Simone Weil.
+Currently, Juli is working on a new album, a collection of short stories for strange children, a screenplay based on the Book of Job, a musical about the Devil, the outline of a true fictional autobiography, and theatrical adaptations of Kierkegaard's Either/Or and the life and sufferings of Saint Simone Weil.